top of page

 Don't forget to check out the cute garden, which is the best place to hang out after a tiring day out.
 I was ready to move in here!

-Ecuador seemed to be one of the cheaper countries in the continent.
+Ecuador seemed to be one of the cheaper countries on the continent.
 The cabs cost us under no more than $2 to $3.
 The food was also very reasonable.
 The meaty street food was no more than couple dollars!

 Pro tip: If you have enough time, I would recommend doing the overnight stay at Cotopaxi and finishing at Quilotoa.
 While it is more expensive to do this, you can explore both places at your own pace and enjoy the stunning Andean landscape.
 It would be approximately $150 per person including transport, a guide and food for all 4 times.